SoundsGreaat/netronic_bot/README.md

     OPENAI_API_KEY=your_openai_api_key
     OPENAI_ASSISTANT_ID=your_openai_assistant_id
     ```
-4. **Create a database**: Create a PostgreSQL database and fill it with the necessary data using the `create_tables.sql` file.
+4. **Create a database**: Create a PostgreSQL database, create tables using the `python create_tables.py` command and fill in the necessary data.
 5. **Run the bot**: `python bot.py`